camunda/camunda-docs-manual/site/src/documents/real-life/how-to/chapters/040-ui/020-jsf-task-forms.html.md

 ---

 ## Adding JSF Forms to your process application

-If you add JSF forms as described below you can easily use them as [external task forms](ref:/guides/user-guide/#tasklist-task-forms-external-task-forms).
+If you add JSF forms as described below, you can easily use them as [external task forms](ref:/guides/user-guide/#tasklist-task-forms-external-task-forms).

 A working example can be found in the [examples repository](https://github.com/camunda/camunda-bpm-examples/tree/master/usertask/task-form-external-jsf).

-The BPMN process used for this example is shown in the following picture:
+The BPMN process used for this example is shown in the image below:

 <center>
   <img src="ref:asset:/assets/img/real-life/jsf-task-forms/task-form-process.png" class="img-responsive"/>